QianXu1998/adv-net2021/README.md

 ### `./cli.py experiment-performance [out-path]`

 Prints the individual performance of each flow.
 Separated by `udp` and `tcp`.

+For `UDP` traffic we measure the packet reception rate in percentage.
+A 1 means, 100% of the packets where received, whereas 0 means 0% reception rate.
+For the second parameter, we print the one way delay.

+For `TCP` traffic we measure three things.
+First the completion rate, which is the percentage of total received bytes.
+Second, the average flow RTT, and last, the flow completion time in seconds.

+Note, that congestion can heavyly increase the experienced delay by a flow.
+Each interface has been configured with a queue of 100 packets.
+Thus, at our very low sending rate 10Mbps, each 1500 bytes queued packet increases delay by 1.2 ms. Thus, if the queue builds up to 100 packets, delay will increase by 120ms!.

 ```bash
 ./cli.py experiment-performance ./outputs/